Wojtekb30/Clipboard-saver/README.md

 Minimum system requiremets: Windows 7 32-bit.

 To run the program, you may need to install .NET Framework 4 or newer.
-Link to .NET Framework 4: https://www.microsoft.com/en-US/Download/confirmation.aspx?id=17718
+Link to .NET Framework 4 download: https://www.microsoft.com/en-US/Download/confirmation.aspx?id=17718